Admos-the-HoV-Gluttony/Custom-T-Shirt-Tool-for-Heroes-of-Valor/README.md

 ## Prerequisites:

 - Windows or "insert your favorite compatibility layer / VM".
-Support for Linux comes eventually, maybe.
+Support for Linux comes eventually.

 - The filepath to your "Heroes of Valor" install location.